 Your money will remain invested, and those investments could go down in value as well as up.
 You’ll need to be confident that your pension is invested appropriately and in a way that fits with your approach to risk.
 The fund value will depend on how much you take out, how your investments perform, and the charges taken, so future income isn’t guaranteed.
 Depending on the level of withdrawals, your money could run out.

 Working or retired, one thing that continues is the taxing of your income, including pension withdrawals.
 And the size of flexible withdrawals can affect the level of income tax you pay.
 For example, a large withdrawal could move you into a higher tax bracket, so plan your withdrawals carefully.
-(If you’re still saving, taking a flexible withdrawal from a pension also reduces the amount you can pay into all pensions each year without losing tax relief from £40,000 to £4,000.
+(If you’re still saving, taking a flexible withdrawal from a pension also reduces the amount you can pay into all defined contribution pensions each year without losing tax relief from £40,000 to £4,000.
 Tax rules are subject to change and individual circumstances.)

 6. Your State Pension